New South Wales

 UniSA DRH, Division of Health SciencesWhyalla Norrie, SA

 The University of South Australia Department of Rural Health (DRH) is a regional multi-disciplinary school of health science based in Whyalla.

 The DRH comprises a team of experienced health professionals and support staff who work together with a range of stakeholders in regional, rural and remote communities.

-Key activities include providing quality placements for undergraduate and post graduate students; assisting in the planning and establishment of effective models of health service delivery; conducting research and evaluation to improve the health of rural South Australians; and providing education, training and support to existing health professionals in the region.
+Key activities include providing quality clinical placements for undergraduate and postgraduate students; assisting in the planning and establishment of effective models of health service delivery; conducting research and evaluation to improve the health of rural South Australians; and providing education, training and support to existing health professionals in the region.

 The UDRH supports a number of Learning Centres throughout the region including Port Augusta, Booleroo Centre, Port Pirie, Minlaton, Maitland, Port Lincoln, Clare and Kadina.
 These Learning Centres are equipped with dedicated student facilities including accommodation, study areas, libraries and information technology infrastructure.
 UDRH research and evaluation projects are funded by competitive grants from national schemes and from the South Australian Department of Health, from Country Health SA and from other rural organisations including Aboriginal Community Controlled Health Services.

 - chronic disease self-management;

 - mental health;

 - male health;